mind-matrix/brokerjs/README.md

 ```cmd
 npm test
 ```
-There are currently only about 5 test cases.
+There are currently only 10 test cases.
 I will add more test cases soon.

 ## Demonstration